martin12333/marti-onedrive/Dokumenty/NEW-FILE.f8.md

 for completion
 what file should i type my first words into, before saving it as .f8.md?

+## Question

+what are semi-structured data records embedded in markdown files?

+## Answer

+semi-structured data records embedded in markdown files are a way to store data in a human-readable format.
+This allows for easy access to the data without the need for specialized software.
+The data is stored in a structured format that can be easily parsed and manipulated.
+This makes it easy to work with the data in a variety of ways, such as extracting specific information or performing calculations.
+The data is typically stored in a tabular format, with each record representing a row in the table.
+This allows for easy access to the data and makes it easy to work with in a variety of ways.

+## Question

+ alternatives and extensions to markdown file format, that allow embedded data records

+## Answer

+There are several alternatives and extensions to the markdown file format that allow for embedded data records.
+Some of the most popular alternatives include YAML, JSON, and CSV.
+These formats allow for the storage of structured data within a markdown file, making it easy to work with the data in a variety of ways.
+YAML is a human-readable data serialization format that is commonly used for configuration files.
+JSON is a lightweight data interchange format that is commonly used for web applications.
+CSV is a simple file format that is commonly used for storing tabular data.
+These formats can be easily embedded within a markdown file, allowing for the storage of structured data alongside the text content.

 # mk  file  POWERSHELL-COMPLETION.f8.ps1
 bidi-link from here